theodoreOnzGit/teh-o-prke/src/feedback_mechanisms/README.md

 6. Reactor poison feedback --> affects thermal utilisation factor and/or eta (neutron reproduction factor)
 7. Burnable poison/absorber feedback --> affects thermal utilisation factor and/or eta (neutron reproduction factor)
 8. Fuel depletion --> affects neutron reproduction factor
-9. Fuel breeding --> affects neutron reproducign factor)
+9. Fuel breeding --> affects neutron reproduction factor

 For the last two, we may use longer timesteps to calculate inventory, so not crucial.
 For short transients, not really important.
 I'm prioritising